VT-CHCI/SoundOfFractions/README.md

 ## Program Structure ##

 This web app was written using [JQuery]( http://jquery.com/ "JQuery Homepage"), [Backbone](http://backbonejs.org/ "Backbone.js Homepage"), [RequireJS]( http://requirejs.org/ "Requre.js Homepage") and [Bootstrap]( http://twitter.github.com/bootstrap/ "Bootstrap Homepage") .
 It adheres as closely as possible to a traditional Backbone architecture, with models, collection, views, routes, and functions named fairly logically.
-This application has no backend, however, we do have logging currently enabled for data analysis purposes.
+The JS application has no backend, however, we do have logging currently enabled for data analysis purposes.

+The Rails version is an attempt to merge both client side and server side MVC frameworks.
+While most of the heavy lifting is done client side, the "song(s)" that are created are stored in one model on the server, as a Song.rb model, with a User.rb reference, with the User.rb model being managed predominately by the User manager gem `devise`.

 ### Global Dispatcher and State ###
 We use a global dispatcher, as explained in the Backbone documentation, to send events to multiple views.
 We also have a global state variable for the temp and signature (beats per measure).
 To use the dispatcher, first pass it through to the function as dispatch.
 To send an event use: